GateX5/Shoot-game/README.md

 # Shoot-game

-#play a litle game if you can win?
+#play a little game if you can win?